 The Dublin School ski team is modeled on the Dartmouth Ski Team approach to skiing.
 There is a development team for students just learning the sport or for students who have experience with skiing and want to develop their technique and fitness.
 These skiers are encouraged to ski in at least two or three Lakes Region races a year.
 They also travel to races like the Stowe Derby in Vermont and the 2-day, 100-mile Canadian Ski Marathon in Quebec.

 There is a competition team for skiers with more experience or who want to race against the very best competition in New England and even the country.
-Our athletes compete in Eastern Cup races, NH Coaches Series races, the J2 championships, the Eastern High School Championships, and the New England Prep School Association Championships.
+Our athletes compete in Eastern Cup races, NH Coaches Series races, the J2 championships, the Eastern High School Championships, New England Prep School Association Championships and the Junior Nationals.
 This team is designed for the student who is interested in the possibility of racing in college and beyond.

 For all of our coaches the goal remains to introduce our students to the joy of skiing and ski racing.
 We believe it is a lifelong sport and one that should be shared with friends and family.
 We believe that high school students should be well rounded and will benefit from playing multiple sports during their teen years.
 We believe that the discipline that comes from learning how to ski fast makes young people better and more focused as students.
 Finally, we believe that kids enjoy being a part of a dedicated team and love the opportunity to be a part of an intense experience.